greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 For inherited tables, unique constraints, primary key constraints, indexes and table privileges are *not* inherited in the current implementation.

-For append-optimized tables, `UPDATE` and `DELETE` are not allowed in a repeatable read or serializable transaction and will cause the transaction to end prematurely. `DECLARE...FOR UPDATE`, and triggers are not supported with append-optimized tables. `CLUSTER` on append-optimized tables is only supported over B-tree indexes.
+For append-optimized tables, `UPDATE` and `DELETE` are not allowed in a repeatable read or serializable transaction and will cause the transaction to end prematurely.

+`DECLARE...FOR UPDATE`, and triggers are not supported with append-optimized tables.

+`CLUSTER` on append-optimized tables is only supported over B-tree indexes.

 The Greenplum Query Optimizer does not support list partitions with multi-column (composite) partition keys.

-XXX

 ## <a id="section6"></a>Examples